 “UI is the saddle, the stirrups, & the reins.
 UX is the feeling you get being able to ride the horse.” — Dain Miller

 Good UI is determined by how visually pleasing, stylized, and coherent your designs are.
 It’s also somewhat subjective but it’s easier to see how a website with matching color schemes and sleek illustrations is good than it is to see whether the site architecture is good and how well it guides the user.

 And since the two are inseparable, it only makes sense to have experts that know how vital both are, even if they’re more proficient in one over the other.
-Make sure you understand the definitions we presented and expect nothing less than these standards from your UI/UX designers.
+Make sure you understand the definitions we presented and expect nothing less than these standards from your UI and UX designers.

 “If you think good design is expensive, you should look at the cost of bad design.” — Dr. Ralf Speth